lordofthejars/bool/README.md

 }
 ```

 But also with arrays are improved so much, when you want to compare two arrays you cannot do by using equals method directly but using *Arrays.equals* method.
-But *Hamcrest* matchers deals with this problem, hidding this details from developers so we can compare arrays safely.
+But *Hamcrest* matchers deals with this problem, hiding this details from developers so we can compare arrays safely.

 ```java
 byte[] name = "alex".getBytes();